Executive Council of Ontario

-The Executive Council of Ontario (Conseil des ministres de l'Ontario), often informally referred to as the Cabinet of Ontario (Cabinet de l'Ontario), is the cabinet of the Canadian province of Ontario.
-It comprises ministers of the provincial Crown, who are selected by the premier of Ontario (the first minister of the Crown) and appointed by the lieutenant governor.
+The Executive Council of Ontario (Conseil des ministres de l'Ontario), often informally referred to as the Cabinet of Ontario (Cabinet de l'Ontario), is the cabinet and the executive committee of the provincial government of the Canadian province of Ontario.
+It comprises ministers of the Crown in right of Ontario, who are selected by the premier of Ontario (the first minister) and formally appointed by the lieutenant governor.
 The activities of the Government of Ontario are directed by the Executive Council.